• Skip to primary navigation

 Nearest major city: Rouen (40min by car)

-Allow 1 hour to explore the village, or a day if you want to walk through the surrounding forest.
+Allow 1 hour to explore the village or a day if you want to walk in the forest that surrounds it.

 Yport beach

-The 19th-century church with its 2 colors: brick and stone.
+• The 19th century church with the 2 colors: brick and stone.

-The lines of the houses with their mix of brick and stone.
-Take a closer look at how the walls are built.
+• The lines of the houses with their mixture of bricks and stones.
+Take a closer look at how the walls are constructed.

-The beach with its white and blue huts and cliffs.
+• The beach with the white and blue huts and the cliffs.

 Yport village